mohamedameen93/German-Traffic-Sign-Classification-Using-TensorFlow/README.md

 ---
 ## Step 1: Load The Data

+Download the dataset from [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip).
+This is a pickled dataset in which we've already resized the images to 32x32.

 We already have three `.p` files of 32x32 resized images:
 - `train.p`: The training set.
 - `test.p`: The testing set.